For high school counsellors

 Register now

 To register, click the survey link and select the session(s) you plan to attend.
-We will follow up with the appropriate Zoom link.
+We will follow up with the appropriate Zoom link and details.

-Are you a high school counsellor outside Canada?
+Are you a high school counsellor or school representative outside Canada?
 Are you interested in having a UBC advisor answer your students’ questions about applying to UBC, degree and program options, campus life, and more?

-Counsellors at US and American curriculum high schools: The submission of standardized test scores will be optional for 2021 applicants.
-Applicants who have a SAT or ACT test score and would like them to be considered as part of the UBC admissions process are welcome to submit their test score.
-Applicants will not be at a disadvantage if they cannot or choose not to submit a test score.
+If you’re a counsellor or school representative from a US or American curriculum high school, please be advised that applicants who have an SAT or ACT test score and would like them to be considered as part of the UBC admissions process are welcome to submit their test scores.
+Applicants who choose not to submit a standardized test score will not be disadvantaged.